-He gave me six books (How many books?)
+He gave me six books (How many book?)

-Two or more words can be joined with a hyphen to form a Compound Adjective, e.g., government-financed project.
+Two or more words can be joined with a hyphen to form a compound Adjective, e.g., governmentfinanced project.

 Verbs

 A verb is a word that tells or asserts something about a person or thing.
 Verb comes from Latin Verbum, meaning a word.
 It is so called because it is the most important word in the sentence.